haritan/Automatic-RVP/README.md

 run_stabilization(input_file='file_name.txt')
 ```

-#### Padé approximant for different sections in an input
+#### Pade approximant for different sections in an input

 Save selected data in a txt file (*'file_name.txt'*).
 In this file, create two columns separated by tab or space.
 Save the alpha values in the first column, and the corresponding energy values in the second column (see example input file in the example folder).

-Calculate Padé approximant for different sections in the input file and estimate the corresponding resonance energy and width from each Padé approximant using:
+Calculate Pade approximant for different sections in the input file and estimate the corresponding resonance energy and width from each Pade approximant using:

 ```sh
 from pade import run_pade